“I’m completely frustrated.”

 Months of pent-up tension poured out as Allan, a senior pastor, explained his staff struggles to ministry consultant and coach Tony Morgan.
 “Members of this church tell us that they feel nurtured, loved, and supported,” said Allan.
 “But my staff can’t seem to get anything done.”

 It wasn’t long before Tony understood the source of Allan’s frustration.
-As Tony conducted a staffing and structure review with Allan’s team, he asked each member to complete a Leading From Your Strengths profile assessment.
+As Tony conducted a staffing review with Allan’s team, he asked each member to complete a Leading From Your Strengths profile assessment.
 The results were startling.
 Allan’s strengths were clearly task-oriented.
 He flourished in a fast-paced, results-oriented environment while his entire staff, all gifted with people-oriented strengths, functioned best in a supportive, relaxed, service-oriented atmosphere.
 Allan and his team operated completely differently.

 Now, both Allan and his staff look back at that big “ah ha” moment as pivotal.
 Together with Tony, the team used the review as an opportunity to transition a few leaders into new roles that better reflected their strengths.
 Then, the church intentionally sought to fill gaps in their leadership structure.